 - We’re less than 50 miles away.

-- I can fix the roof in less than 12 hours.
+- We could fly to London in less than 12 hours.

 Using the “singular or plural” rule also explains another “exception.”
 People often think phrases such as “one less banana” are wrong because you can count bananas, but “one less banana” is correct because it is singular and you use “less” with singular nouns.